I said to her, “But if he asks you how, you can tell him that I told you, it’s the Lord.”

 The woman’s husband had just been hired for the job he needed—really needed and really wanted—against stiff competition and at the last moment.

-I knew he was tolerant of his wife’s Christian commitment, this woman with whom I was sitting, but they were unevenly yoked, the two of them, and that was troublesome for her.
+I knew he was tolerant of his wife’s Christian commitment, this woman with whom I sat, but my pastor and I were concerned that they were unevenly yoked, the two of them, and that fact was troublesome for her.

 Perhaps it was troublesome for him, too, as I thought of it.
-I wondered whether he realized the uneven yoke was galling him, too.
-They were eight years into their marriage.
+I wondered whether he realized the uneven yoke was galling to him, too.
+I knew they were eight years into their marriage.
 I suspected that the glow was wearing off.
 They had the two daughters, and not much money.
-Yesterday, when she had called and asked to speak with me, she had a clutch in her voice when she confessed that she might be pregnant.
+Yesterday, when she had called and asked for a time to speak with me, she had a clutch in her voice.
+She confessed that she might be pregnant.
 This new job was a god-send.

 But did he understand that the uneven yoke was the reason for their trouble, as I suspected that it was?
-Or did he attribute the trouble to the glow wearing off?
+Or did he attribute the trouble between them to the glow wearing off?

 Her former prettiness had a scrim across it nowadays of doubt.

-“What am I going to tell him about the job miracle?” she asked.
-“I can’t tell him I know it's that.”
+“What am I going to tell him about the job as a miracle?” she asked.
+“I can’t tell him I believe it's that.”

 “It won’t make any sense to him.”

-It was early in my deaconate.
-I was unsure of myself.
+I was early in my deaconate.
 I wished it were the pastor who was sitting next to her, and not me.
 But it was me—she was one of our congregants who had been assigned to my spiritual care.

-“He’s a good worker,” I said, not knowing what to say but desiring to probe her feelings.
+“He’s a good worker,” I said, as an offering, not knowing what to say but desiring to probe her feelings.

 She nodded.
 “He’s a good man.
 Good with our girls, I never worry about him fooling around.”